ROEL2407/human-centered-design-2122/README.md

 ### Test 1

+This test was done in an online call.
+My teacher Vasilis went to Marijn and places his laptop so i could see what Marijn was doing.

 New insights:

 - The time of day can be retrieved on the current time instead of a random starting time.
 Preferably an hour before because of planning reasons.